 - Flood Prevention

 - Watershed Protection

 - Public Recreation

 - Public Fish and Wildlife

 - Agricultural Water Management

 - Municipal and Industrial Water Supply

 - Water Quality Management

-- WFPO projects must contain benefits directly related to agriculture, including rural communities, that account for at least 20 percent of the total benefits of the project. - There are additional financial and programmatic requirements within the WFPO account.
+- CDS recipients for WFPO must have a local sponsor.
+Eligible local sponsors include any State, political subdivision, soil or water conservation district, flood prevention or control district, or combinations thereof; any irrigation or reservoir company or water users' association; any Indian tribe or tribal organization. - WFPO projects must contain benefits directly related to agriculture, including rural communities, that account for at least 20 percent of the total benefits of the project. - Projects are required to complete a four-step process including: (1) preliminary feasibility study (PIFR); (2) watershed plan development; (3) implementation of watershed plan; and (4) commencement of construction for authorized watershed conservation. - There are additional financial and programmatic requirements within the WFPO account.
 In order to submit a request, you must have contacted a Michigan NRCS field office and the office must have confirmed that your project proposal meets all program requirements, including financial requirements.